Classification of affine vortices: From vortices to holomorphic maps

 \section{From vortices to holomorphic maps}

-In this section, we prove theorem \ref{thm:main} (ii).
-The main tool used is the following result on the asymptotic behavior of a finite energy vortex $(A,u)$ on $\C$.
+In this section, we prove Theorem \ref{thm:main} \eqref{part:mainthm2}.
+The main tool used is the following result on the asymptotic behavior of a finite energy vortex $(A,u)$ on $\C$, which is a slight generalization of a result of Ziltener \cite{Zilt:invaction}.

-\begin{proposition}[Exponential Decay for Vortices] Suppose $G$ acts locally freely on $X^{\ss}$.
+\begin{proposition}{\rm (Exponential Decay for Vortices)} Suppose the $G$-action on $X^{\ss}$ has finite stabilizers and the quotient $X \qu G$ is compact.
 Let $\fix$ be a positive integer such that for any $x \in X^{\ss}$, the order of the stabilizer group $|G_x|$ divides $\fix$.
-Let $(A,u)$ be a finite energy vortex on $\C$ with target $X$.
+Let $(A,u)$ be a finite energy vortex on $\C\bs B_1$ with target $X$ whose image is contained in a compact subset of $X$.
 Then, for every $\eps>0$, there is a constant $C$ such that

 The norms are taken with respect to the standard Euclidean metric on $\C$. \end{proposition}